 In each phase (8 months into Phase 1, 4 months into Phases 2 and 3) DARPA will host a multi-day hybrid workshop.
-This will include live practice sessions for Systems Competition competitors to test their systems on simulated casualty scenes similar to the next challenge event and virtual practice sessions for Virtual Competition teams to test their algorithms in simulated casualty scenes similar to the next challenge event.
-The practice sessions will be followed by a 'lessons learned' discussion for all tracks and an opportunity to discuss real-world needs with Government partners.
+This will include live practice sessions for Systems Competition competitors to test their systems on simulated casualty scenes similar to the next challenge event.
+The practice sessions will be followed by a 'lessons learned' discussion for all competitions and an opportunity to discuss real-world needs with Government partners.

 At the workshops, teams will have opportunities to rehearse their runs, confirm integration with the DARPA instrumentation and scoring systems, and inform their development efforts.
 Runs at the workshops are not officially scored, but teams are encouraged to operate according to the Competition Rules to prepare for the Challenge events.
 In-person attendance at workshop events is required for all DARPA-funded teams.
-Self-funded teams may choose to attend virtually or in person, although Self-funded teams on the Systems track are strongly encouraged to attend in person.
+Self-funded teams may choose to attend virtually or in person, although Self-Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

+funded teams on the Systems track are strongly encouraged to attend in person.

-We will hold a virtual lessons learned meeting shortly after the workshop for teams to discuss experience gained regarding technical aspects of their systems at the workshop tests.
+We will hold a virtual lessons learned meeting shortly after each workshop for teams to discuss experience gained regarding technical aspects of their systems at the workshop tests.